 Financials should be as current as possible, including interims, with the trailing two years available as well.
 Beyond the traditional ratios, financials should be compared to its peers in the same geography, industry and same size class.
 An industry risk profile is also relevant and should include industry size, growth rate or contraction, profitability and tenant’s top competitors.

-The lease requirements/risk should be analyzed and scored basedon the lease break-even, reusability of tenant improvements, rent and sales ratios, monthly and annual cash flows, NPV and NER.
-If the lease has a high risk profile, then the appropriate risk mitigating options should be selected, use Megalytics granular risk assessment and security recommendation tool.
+The lease requirements/risk should be analyzed and scored based on the lease break-even, reusability of tenant improvements, rent and sales ratios, monthly and annual cash flows, NPV and NER.
+If the lease has a high risk profile, then the appropriate risk mitigating options should be implemented.

 Getting it Done